Homepage Hero Optimization

 We developed some mockups to use in a live preference test that would take place at the agency's annual trade fair, which attracts thousands each year.

-To keep the focus on what task to include in the hero, we used the original background image/design, keeping the messaging/imagery as neutral as possible.
+To keep the focus on what task to include in the hero, we used the original background image/design, keeping the messaging and imagery as neutral as possible.

 Test Results

-We conducted a live preference test with 30+ trade fair attendees, which included members of the regulated community and members of the public.
+We conducted a live preference test with 30+ trade fair attendees, which included both members of the regulated community and members of the public (the two main user groups of the site).

 The task list was preferred; many test participants stated they felt this one would be the most useful and applicable to site visitors.